-Students in the College of Health and Human Services are assigned academic advisers.
-Essential services provided by advisers include degree requirements, career opportunities, and interpretations of college and University policies and procedures.
-Advisors are located in Gillham Hall 3100.
+Students in the College of Health and Human Services are assigned academic advisers by major.
+Essential services provided by advisers include degree requirements, selective admissions within the college, and interpretations of college and University policies and procedures.
+Advisers are located within the Health and Human Services building.